-Kyo woodworks & joinery Kyo sashimono
+Kyo wood joinery Kyo sashimono

 Designs developed through history and culture

-A wealth of techniques bringing out the beauty of wood
+Techniques bringing out the beauty of wood

 General Production Process